 The Leadership Elections are an annual democratic exercise in which all students at Imperial College London choose their main student leaders for the academic year ahead.
-We elect a student body President, four Deputy Presidents, Chair of Union Council, Student Trustees to our Board, as well as Liberation & Community Officers and the committees of Constituent Unions and Clubs, Societies & Projects.
-Nominations closed at 12:00 on Friday, 5 March 2021.
-Every registered student will get the chance to vote when online polls open at 9:00, Monday 15 March.
+We elect a student body President, four Deputy Presidents, Chair of Union Council, Student Trustees to our Board, as well as Liberation & Community Officers, Undergraduate Departmental Representatives and the committees of Constituent Unions and Clubs, Societies & Projects.
+Nominations close at 12:00 on Friday, 4 March 2022.
+Every registered student will get the chance to vote when online polls open at 9:00, Monday 14 March.

 Eligibility and nominations

 - You must be a current student enrolled on a programme at Imperial College for the full academic year.

 - You must meet the eligibility of specific roles, for example, you can only be a Department Rep for the Department you study in.

 - You must not have received or be under current investigation for any Union or College disciplinary action that results in you contravening Union policy.

 - The Union will check that candidates are eligible to run with the College prior to the start of campaigning.

 - If you fail to meet the above requirements you shall be withdrawn from the election.